 This year’s Report is organized into the following sections:

-Part Two outlines EEOC charge activity, litigation and settlements in FY 2020, focusing on the types and location of lawsuits filed by the Commission.
-More details on noteworthy consent decrees, conciliation agreements, judgments and jury verdicts are summarized in Appendix B to this Report.
-A discussion of cases in which the EEOC filed an amicus or appellate brief can be found in Appendix C.
+Part Two outlines EEOC charge activity, litigation and settlements in FY 2021, focusing on the types and location of lawsuits filed by the Commission.
+More details on noteworthy consent decrees, conciliation agreements, judgments and jury verdicts are summarized in Appendix A to this Report.
+A discussion of cases in which the EEOC filed an amicus or appellate brief can be found in Appendix B.

-Part Three focuses on the changing composition of the EEOC, its regulatory activities, and other agency priorities and initiatives.
-This chapter includes a discussion of current and planned formal rulemaking, potential changes to the Commission during the Biden administration, and the EEOC’s guidance and policies have evolved in the face of COVID-19, and where the agency’s priorities lie.
+Part Three focuses on the current composition of the EEOC, its regulatory activities, and other agency priorities and initiatives.
+This chapter includes a discussion of potential changes to the Commission in the coming months, how the EEOC’s guidance and policies have evolved in the face of COVID-19, and where the agency’s priorities lie.

-Part Four summarizes the EEOC’s investigations and subpoena enforcement actions, particularly where the EEOC has made broad-based requests to conduct class-type investigations.
-Recent case developments involving two important issues also are addressed in this section of the Report: (1) recent court decisions involving the strict time limitations in challenging EEOC subpoenas applicable to Title VII and ADA investigations; and (2) recent court decisions involving documents completed at the EEOC prior to perfecting a charge, which courts have been relying on in broadly interpreting the time limitations for filing a charge.
-Appendix D to this Report supplements this section in summarizing subpoena enforcement actions filed by the EEOC during FY 2020.
+Part Four summarizes the EEOC’s investigations and subpoena enforcement actions, particularly where the EEOC has made broad-based requests to conduct class-type investigations in pursuit of its goal to combat systemic discrimination.
+Appendix C to this Report supplements this section in summarizing subpoena enforcement actions filed by the EEOC during FY 2021.

-Part Five of the Report focuses on FY 2020 litigation in which the EEOC was a party.
-This discussion is broken down into numerous topic areas, including: (1) pleading deficiencies raised by employers and the EEOC; (2) statutes of limitations cases involving both pattern-or-practice and other types of claims; (3) intervention and consolidation of claims with private counsel representing charging parties; (4) class issues in EEOC litigation; (5) other critical issues in EEOC litigation, including protective orders, ESI and experts; (6) general discovery issues in litigation between the parties; (7) favorable and unfavorable summary judgment rulings, which also are summarized in greater detail in Appendix E; (8) default judgments against employers; (9) impact of bankruptcy proceedings; (10) trial-related issues and those tied to remedies and settlements; and (11) circumstances in which courts have awarded attorneys’ fees to prevailing parties.
+Part Five of the Report focuses on FY 2021 litigation in which the EEOC was a party.
+This discussion is broken down into numerous topic areas, including: (1) pleading deficiencies raised by employers and the EEOC; (2) statutes of limitations cases involving both pattern-or-practice and other types of claims; (3) intervention and consolidation of claims with private counsel representing charging parties; (4) class issues in EEOC litigation; (5) other critical issues in EEOC litigation, including protective orders, ESI and experts; (6) general discovery issues in litigation between the parties; (7) favorable and unfavorable summary judgment rulings, which also are summarized in greater detail in Appendix D; (8) default judgments against employers; (9) trial-related issues and those tied to remedies and settlements; and (10) circumstances in which courts have awarded attorneys’ fees to prevailing parties.

-Appendices A-E are useful resources that should be read in tandem with the Report.
-Appendix A discusses cases in which parties sued employers for their mandatory vaccination policy.
-Appendix B includes summaries of significant EEOC consent decrees, conciliation agreements, judgments, and jury verdicts.
-Appendix C highlights appellate cases where the EEOC has filed an amicus or appellant brief, and decided appellate cases in FY 2020.
-Appendix D includes information on select subpoena enforcement actions filed by the EEOC in FY 2020.
-Appendix E highlights notable summary judgment decisions by claim type.
+Appendices A-D are useful resources that should be read in tandem with the Report.
+Appendix A includes summaries of significant EEOC consent decrees, conciliation agreements, judgments, and jury verdicts.
+Appendix B highlights appellate cases where the EEOC has filed an amicus or appellant brief and decided appellate cases in FY 2021.
+Appendix C includes information on select subpoena enforcement actions filed by the EEOC in FY 2021.
+Appendix D highlights notable summary judgment decisions by claim type.